Tigers in India: Shivalik Hills and Gangetic Plains

-With an average width of 60 km and stretching across nearly 900 km from river Yamuna and Sharda in the west to Valmiki Tiger Reserve in the east, Shivalik and the Gangetic Plains landscape consists of three parallel geological zones - the Shivaliks, the bhabar tract and the terai plains ranging from Uttarakhand, Uttar Pradesh to Bihar.
-Shivaliks are the young fold mountains with elevation up to 1500 m situated between the Himalayas and Indus-Gangetic-Brahmaputra-Irrawaddy plains.
-Streams from Shivalik enter underground in the bhabhar region to re-emerge again in the terai zone which is marked by annual flooding, a high water table, shifting floodplains, vast swampy areas and hence with abundant tall grass species.
-India and Nepal share the forests in the terai region and Bhutan is also a significant part of this zone.
-This makes trans-boundary co-operation in the conservation efforts important.
+With an average width of 60 km and stretching nearly 900 km from Yamuna and Sharda in the west to Valmiki Tiger Reserve in the east, Shivalik and the Gangetic Plains landscapes consist of three parallel geological zones - the Shivaliks, the bhabar tract and the terai plains ranging from Uttarakhand, Uttar Pradesh to Bihar.
+Shivaliks are mountains with elevation up to 1500 m situated between the Himalayas and Indus-Gangetic-Brahmaputra-Irrawaddy plains.
+Streams from Shivalik enter underground in the bhabhar region and re-emerge in the terai zone, marked by annual flooding, high water table, shifting floodplains, swampy areas, and abundant tall grass species.
+India and Nepal share the forests in the terai region.
+Bhutan is a significant part of this zone.
+This requires trans-national co-operation.